Mrs Watson Vs AusPost | When Digital Transformation Leaves Users Behind.

 It’s not you, it’s them.

 I hope this resonates with anyone dealing with frustrating digital systems.
 I advocate for those who can’t or won’t speak out.
 Let’s design for all users—not just the ones who fit into neat little boxes.
-If we don’t start designing systems that work for everyone, who will we leave behind?
-We can’t afford to design for a digital future that leaves people in the past.
+If we don’t start designing systems that work for everyone, who will we leave behind and how will that play out?
+We can’t afford to design for a digital future that looks worse than the analog solutions it’s replacing.
+We can do better and absolutely should.

 Need help with digital transformation at your organisation?
 Let’s talk.